 Lyrics that embrace all of life’s hardships, viewing these as the necessary step before a glorious tomorrow.

-Given none of these divides are anything new to mankind, such distrusts and blamings were rampant before the Great War, I guess it might all be an inevitable part of man’s development.
+Given none of these divides is anything new to mankind, such distrusts and blaming were equally rampant before the Great War, I guess it might all be an inevitable part of man’s development.
 We are a race that must fall again and again before terrified into a brief period of peace, and then everything repeats.
-In this sense, the lyrics of the song summarises what I would say to someone anxious about the New Year.
+In this sense, the lyrics of 喝彩 summarises what I would say to someone anxious about the New Year.
 To quote:

 (The spring wind resuscitates the grass.
 There is never an end of the road)